 Next, we explored the inside of the ferry building.
-It’s set up like a long hall, with small stands and little stores offering their food-related wares.
+It’s set up like a long hall, with small stands and little stores offering food-related wares.
 There are bakers, butchers, organic markets, cheese mongers, olive oil farm stands, gourmet chocolatiers… there’s even a stand devoted totally to mushrooms and mushroom-related products!

-The fresh produce is so colorful and ripe– you can smell the freshness of it walking past.
+The fresh produce is so colorful and ripe.
+You can smell the freshness of it walking past.
 I wonder if this is where the cafe buys their heirloom tomatoes?

 I had to stop at a stand selling local artisan cheeses.
 If we hadn’t been on the road, without a refrigerator, I probably would have spent a pretty penny here.
-Alas, my ice chest would only keep things cold so long.

 You can find pretty much anything in the ferry building, including freshly cut organic flowers.